djaus2/RpiPicoWGPSandBT/README.md

-# RPI Pico W GPS and Bluetooth
+# RPI Pico W GPS Bluetooth and Azure IoT Hub

 A set of Arduino Sketches for execution on a RPI Pico W  building up to and including sending GPS location data over Bluetooth in BT Classic mode.
 Also send GPS data to an Azure IoT Hub.